CMA vs Appraisal: Key Differences Explained

 Use an appraisal when:

-- A lender requires a valuation
+- A lender requires a formal valuation before approving financing

 - Different comparable sales are selected